BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

 8. **Compute Similarity Between Runs:**
    - After collecting outputs from multiple runs, calculates the similarity of outputs to assess the consistency using cosine similarity metrics.
+   - Computes the average similarity and a 95% confidence interval for the similarity to provide a measure of the reliability of the responses.

 9. **Play Sound on Completion:**
    - When the script finishes, it plays a notification sound to indicate completion, using the `play_sound()` function registered with `atexit`.